shajenM/projects/dinoboy/README.md

 <img src="dinoBoyDemo.gif" width="400">

-  This game is writtenin Haskell language using reactive framework.
+  This game is written in Haskell language following reactive design.
 The reactive framework I developed was inspired by book "Haskell School of Expression" by Paul Hudak and Conal Eliott (https://www.amazon.com/Haskell-School-Expression-Functional-Programming/dp/0521644089)